Bob Behnken: SpX-DM2

 Behnken retired from NASA on November 11, 2022.

 Personal life

 Behnken is married to fellow astronaut Megan McArthur and they have one son.
 Behnken holds an amateur radio license with the call sign KE5GGX.
-His wife flew on the Crew-2 mission, using the same Dragon capsule and the same seat that Behnken himself used during the Demo-2 mission.
+His wife flew on the Crew-2 mission, using the same Dragon capsule and the same seat that he used during the Demo-2 mission.
 She returned from the International Space Station on November 8, 2021.